Different Types Of Garage Doors

 Some doors use a combination of materials for the different layers.
 A door may have a wood-composite exterior shell on top of a steel panel, or a steel outer layer and a vinyl inner layer.
 There are lots of different combinations available from various manufacturers.

-When choosing your garage door, there are some key things you need to take into consideration before making your final choice.
+When choosing you the right garage door, there are some key things you need to take into consideration before making your final choice.
 These things include:

 Material of garage door – See above section